 What will happen to UK house prices in 2017?
 We look at six expert opinions

 House prices for large family homes in the Capital dropped by 8.7% in the last 12 months, according to property experts Rightmove.
-In comparison, property prices grew faster than in London in the east of the UK and the West Midlands, according to Zoopla.
+According to Zoopla, property prices grew faster than in London in the east of the UK and the West Midlands.

 In 2016 the Capital’s annual house price growth was 3.7% – which for the first time since 2008 was below the UK average of 4.5%.
 Source: Nationwide Building Society

 For most of us, that’s a huge price, especially when you realise it’s for a three-bedroom property.
-These homes will attract buyers who wish to downsize – homebuyers in their 50s – 60s who already own property in central London.
+However, these homes will attract buyers who wish to downsize – homebuyers in their 50s – 60s who already own property in central London.

-The concept of downsizing to a £3.65m home is a little strange by most standards, but the head of ‘search’ at Banda Property, Louisa Brodie, is quoted as saying “these realistically priced apartments have car parking and a porter”.
+The concept of downsizing to a £3.65m home is a little strange by most standards.
+Still, the head of ‘search’ at Banda Property, Louisa Brodie, is quoted as saying, “these realistically priced apartments have car parking and a porter”.

 Is this a sign that London is detached from the rest of the UK regarding property?
 Has this always been the case?

-Despite the general reduction in activity around London, the average property price is still a whopping £474k which more than twice the average of the UK as a whole (£217k).
+Despite the general reduction in activity around London, the average property price is still a whopping £474k which is more than twice the UK’s average (£217k).
 Source: Office for National Statistics (ONS).

 But this slowdown has to be the result of the most significant change in the property market in 2016 – the 3% surcharge on stamp duty on second homes and buy-to-let properties.
-The rate for houses valued more than £1.5m goes up to 15%.
+As a result, the rate for houses valued at more than £1.5m goes up to 15%.